About Me

 Bio

-Chrys Corn Goodman grew up in the San Francisco Bay Area and attended the Academy of Art in San Francisco and California State University Hayward (now Cal State East Bay) where she studied under Corban LePell and graduated with a B.A. in Fine Art, cum laude.
-While attending CSUH, her love of realism morphed into a love of figurative abstraction and a responding to the work as it evolves, often incorporating words and lyrics which so often hold deeper meaning.
+Half of Chrys Corn Goodman’s family heritage is in Western North Carolina, while the other half were first-generation immigrants from Germany.
+She grew up in the San Francisco Bay Area of Northern California where she studied under Corban LePell and graduated with a B.A. in Fine Art, cum laude.
+Through LePell’s mentorship, her affinity for realism morphed into a love of figurative abstraction and responding to the work as it evolves, regularly incorporating words or lyrics which so often suggest the meaning behind each piece.

 Get In Touch